VioMrqs/VioMrqs/README.md

 ### [Youlearnfrench](https://youlearnfrench.fr/)
 _April 2022_

-After 6 months of intensive bootcamp, I was asked by a french teacher friend to develop her portfolio website.
+After 6 months of intensive bootcamp, I was asked by a French teacher friend to develop her portfolio website.
 I did everything from scratch.

-It's my first 100% made website made on React, using Bootstrap as a lib, illu taken from figma + redesigned, powered by Netlify and so on.
+It's my first 100% made website made on : React, using Bootstrap as a librairy, illustrations taken from Figma + redesigned and powered by Netlify.

 ### [SLAF](https://syndicatdelutteantifranglais.club/)
 _December 2021_